housing Rights & responsibilities.

 Rental Receipt is a law in the City of Columbus that requires property owners to provide tenants with a written receipt for all security deposit and rental payments.
 This also protects residents regardless of income.

-Learn about all of Columbus’ latest housing protections by visiting the Housing For All website.
+Learn about more of Columbus’ latest housing protections by visiting the Housing For All website.
+Or report a violation to Columbus’ Tenant Protection Hotline at 614.724.1532.

 Fair housing & anti-Retaliation